 Our first stop is Big Tex, a 55-foot tall talking statue donned in blue jeans and a modest 95 gallon wide-brimmed cowboy hat.
 He’s a movie star, making a cameo performance in the film State Fair.
 So obviously, we have to take a picture with him.
 Stand right there.
 Strike a pose.
 Hold it.
 Smile.
 Say Howdy.

 And since this is our first stop, we can get a wonderfully clear shot with the big, blue Texan sky before a human current floods in for Fletcher’s corn (ahem, corny) dogs.

 It is time to try some Midway games and rides!
 Do you see the ferris wheel over there?
 That is the Texas Star, the most popular fair ride for a good reason.
 If you are looking for some of the best views of the Midway (and don’t have a mild case of acrophobia, like me), you can circle slowly higher and higher into the sky and feel like Superman for one tiny moment.
 If you are fond of tamer rides, we could go for a spin on the swing carousel or even release our inner-child by winding down some candy-coloured slides.

 Tour the Hall of State

-We are going to weave past Big Tex yet again, and enter the Hall of State, one of the most underrated attractions at the State Fair.
-Each year, the Dallas Historical Society transforms the rooms into a quasi-museum with set exhibits on some thematic element of Texas’ history.
-Texas has a rich and colourful past that continues to hold onto an equally lively story.
+We are going to weave past Big Tex yet again and enter the Hall of State, one of the most underrated attractions at the State Fair.
+Each year, the Dallas Historical Society transforms the rooms into a quasi-museum with set exhibits on some thematic elements of Texas’ history.
+Texas has a rich and colorful past that continues to hold onto an equally lively story.
 We catch a deeper glimpse of that story through the stark photographs and detailed pockets of texts on display.